 Today, was Year 6's 'stunning start' and introduction to their Humanities learning this term.
 For the topic launch, the children came into school dressed in typical Mexican dress or in clothes in the colours of the Mexican flag.
 Thank you all for making such an effort - you looked fantastic!

 During the day, the children listened to Mexican music, watched Mexican dancing and explored the Mexican culture through their clothing and celebrations.
 They designed some of their own Mexican clothing which can be seen below.

 Kicking off our new school year!

-In year six, our focus has been on re-adjusting to school expectations and life.
+In Year 6, our focus has been on re-adjusting to school expectations and life.
 It has been fun to complete different activities which focus on how we feel, think and act by ourselves and with friends.
 We have shared our dreams and aspirations for the future as well as discussing what makes us such wonderful people.

 In the second introductory week, we focused on our worries and concerns and created characters which carry these away and help us to understand it is normal to feel this way.
 We discussed different ways we can deal with and manage these and had a lovely moment of sharing compliments with our peers.